TransGirlCodes/Phylogenetics.jl/README.md

 * Methods for manipulating Trees.
   * Find the root of the tree.
   * Display the children of every tree node.

+# Features in Development / Requested

+* Support for reading in phyloXML files (in branch phyxml).
+  * A type for trees annotated with highly detailed information.
+  * Methods for converting the planned type with already existing types Clado, Phylo, and ReducedTopology.

 Contributing